 It’s not 1997 anymore, and employees have a variety of ways to communicate today.
 From mobile devices, to laptops, to traditional desktop computers and tablets, employees can consume content on any device.
 The advantage of creating video for employee communications is that your video can be formatted to fit any device, making it consumable anywhere.
 With multiple delivery methods, you increase the likelihood that your employees will want to watch the video, leading to higher chances that your messaging will be understood.

 You can write a manual or explain something over and over again, but sometimes, the message just doesn’t get through.
 With video, you’re able to create effective tutorials to show your employees everything from how to sell a new service, to how to build a piece of equipment.

 Continuous Learning And Training

 An educated workforce is a powerful workforce.
-Video provides an excellent way to provide training to your employees.
+Video provides an excellent way to provide training opportunities to your employees.
 Executives can conduct live training events or build an on-demand learning library through a series of videos.
-These videos can help employees develop specific skills and can help increase job satisfaction.
-When employees feel like the organization is actively invested in improving their development, they are more likely to stay with the company longer.
+These videos can help employees develop specific skills and increase job satisfaction.
+When employees feel like the organization is actively invested in improving their skills, they are more likely to stay with the company longer.